VysePresident/MafiaBot2/README.md

 [implemented] - Allow player swaps mid-game

+GEO (July 8 2023) Listed:

+[implemented] - In-game lynch status message that follows a vote or unvote now also links to the votecount for ease of players exploring the vote history.
+[implemented] - %signuplist now shows the number of people playing.

 GEO (June 27 2023) Listed:

 [implemented] - Set up a category with standard channels and permissions for a new game including: